-4.4.1 Chalking-the writing on sidewalks or elsewhere with chalk or like substances-is not permitted on campus except with written permission of the Scheduling Office.
-In general, chalking is allowed only by (1) Student Government or College departments to announce activities or (2) by candidates for student government during specific time periods designated by the Scheduling Office or (3) by academic departments for planned instructional activities.
+Chalking-the writing on sidewalks or elsewhere with chalk or like substances-is not permitted on campus except with written permission of the Scheduling Office.
+In general, chalking is allowed only by (1) Student Government or College departments to announce activities or (2) by candidates for student government during specific time periods designated by the Scheduling Office.
 Chalking is limited to sidewalks, must be at least 25 feet from any building entrance, and only a non-permanent, non-damaging substance may be used.
 Permission for chalking may be suspended at any time.